top of page

 To learn more in-depth facts about the Barn Owls, CLICK HERE!

-Hurricane is a female Black Vulture.
+Hurricane is a male Black Vulture.
+Since he was illegally taken from the wild as a chick, he believes that he is human and would not survive in the wild.
 Black vultures are large raptors with broad wings, a short tail, and a small and bare head.
 They are almost entirely black with silvery patches on the bottom of their wingtips.

 Black Vultures often associate with Turkey Vultures, their red-headed relatives.
 Turkey Vultures have an excellent sense of smell, so Black Vultures make up for their poor sense of smell by following Turkey Vultures to decaying flesh on carcasses.